DataBiosphere/toil/README.md

 The best way to learn how to use script tree is to look at an example.
 The following is taken from (an old version of) <code>toil.test.sort.scriptTreeTest_Sort.py</code> which provides a complete script for performing a parallel merge sort.

 Below is the first 'Job' of this script inherited from the base class 'toil.scriptTree.Job'.
-Its batchjob is to setup the merge sort.
+Its job is to setup the merge sort.

 ```python
 class Setup(Job):